DarshanASC6/Conversation-Bot/README.md

 # To-Do:
-User input for add/remove functions, so he user can specify what to add/remove
+User input for add/remove functions, so he user can specify what to add/remove Edit #1: I have an add function working, kinda.

 # Conversation Bot
  I'm an antisocial SOB.
 As such, I coded a bot in Python that simulates a conversation with me, but badly.
 Yay.